cmu-sei/juneberry/docs/installation.md

 # Direct Installation

-If you wish to just install Juneberry without any particular platform, clone of Juneberry from GitHub and install using `pip install .` from within the repo.
+If you wish to just install Juneberry without any particular platform, clone Juneberry from GitHub and install using `pip install .` from within the repo.
 By default, Juneberry doesn't install any platforms because it makes no assumptions about which platforms the user wants.
 The available platforms are: